Special OfferENDS SOON

 There is no way to control your body 100% of the time, however, you can take preventative measures to try and lessen your chances of experiencing a stroke.
 If you are overweight, physically inactive, a heavy drinker or drug user, or a smoker you have a higher risk of experiencing a stroke at a young age.
 In addition, if your doctor has diagnosed you with high blood pressure, high cholesterol, diabetes, sleep apnea, or cardiovascular disease, you are also at high risk of experiencing a stroke.

-Taking the necessary steps to make lifestyle changes—from incorporating more exercise into your daily routine, to eating fresh fruits and vegetable and cutting back on red meat, to quitting a smoking habit, to controlling your diabetes—can reduce your risk of stroke and add years to your life.
+Taking the necessary steps to make lifestyle changes—from incorporating more exercise into your daily routine, to eating fresh fruits and vegetables and cutting back on red meat, to quitting a smoking habit, to controlling your diabetes—can reduce your risk of stroke and add years to your life.

 Related Posts